OpenZeppelin/cairo-contracts/docs/Account.md

 ## Signer

 Signer is used to perform transactions on an account.
-To use Signer, first make s Signer object with an initial parameter representing a public address.
+To use Signer, first make a Signer object with a public address.

     from utils.Signer import Signer